5 Tips to Manage Your RMS Prescription

 •Dispense As Written (DAW)

-• Do Not Substitute
+•Do Not Substitute

 •Talk with your pharmacist to request COPAXONE®.

-•If you receive your medication by mail, check your prescription packaging when it is delivered.
+•If you recieve your medication by mail, check your prescription packaging when it is delivered.
 If you were sent a generic substitute, call your pharmacy and doctor right away to request COPAXONE® for new prescriptions and refills moving forward.

+Have more questions?
+Reach out to Teva’s Shared Solutions® for personalized guidance at 1-800-887-8100.
 We hope this helps you take an active role in managing your prescription.
 Sign up to receive more information like this, sent directly to your inbox.

 More posts you might like